 The first-gen Amazon Echo was the first smart speaker available in the UK, but a year on the choice is much broader.
 Google now has a range of Home speakers which covers just about all budgets (and matches the Echo Dot at £49) while Apple is about to launch the high-end HomePod.

 The Echo 2 is essentially a shrunk-down version of the original with softer, less industrial styling at a lower price.
 It has interchangeable shells which allow you to change your mind about its colour or finish: there are fabric, metal-effect and wooden options.
 Sound familiar?
 That’s because it’s exactly what you can do with the Google Home.

 What is the price of the Echo 2?

 The original (now discontinued) cost £149.99, so £89.99 for the second-generation model seems like a very good deal indeed.
-You can buy an Echo 2 from Amazon, of course, and it's currently enjoying a discount for Black Friday, bringing it down to just £69.99.
+You can buy an Echo 2 from Amazon, of course, and it's currently enjoying a discount for Christmas, bringing it down to just £69.99.

-There are differences, and not all of them good, which we’ll get into in a moment.
+There are differences which we’ll get into in a moment.

 How is the Echo 2 different from the original?

 Although similar in features, the second-gen Echo has been completely redesigned.
 It’s still a cylinder – a little bigger than a pint glass – but it’s a much nicer-looking gadget to put on a bedside table or shelf.